Reliable Self-Improvement Training by Verifying Reasoning, Not Just Answers: Introduction

+Our central claim is simple: \emph{what you keep determines how long self-improvement keeps paying off}.
+Standard self-training keeps a solution based on its outcome alone---is the final answer correct?---which lets through solutions whose reasoning contains arithmetic slips, inconsistent intermediate values, or violated constraints that happen to cancel out.
+Finetuning on those solutions spreads the flawed reasoning.

+We propose \textbf{Verified Self-Improvement (\vsi{})}: a self-improvement training loop that uses an automatic check on each solution's \emph{reasoning}---not just its answer---to decide what to finetune on.
+Concretely, \vsi{} is rejection-sampling finetuning with a stricter acceptance rule.
+Before a self-generated solution is kept, \vsi{} requires that: \begin{enumerate} \item \textbf{The answer is correct}: the final answer matches the ground truth. \item \textbf{The arithmetic holds up}: every arithmetic step we can parse from the chain-of-thought is recomputed with \texttt{sympy} \citep{meurer2017sympy} and confirmed correct. \item \textbf{The reasoning is internally consistent}: intermediate values are tracked across steps, so we can catch a number the model invents that contradicts its own earlier work. \item \textbf{Basic constraints hold}: simple domain rules---non-negative counts, whole numbers for discrete quantities---are respected. \end{enumerate}

-By requiring \emph{every reasoning step} to be symbolically sound, \nsrsa{} eliminates lucky guesses from the training data, enabling the model to learn from genuinely correct reasoning chains.
-This produces more stable self-improvement over deeper recursion.
+By asking that \emph{every reasoning step}, not just the final answer, hold up, \vsi{} keeps lucky guesses out of the finetuning data, so the model learns from solutions that are right \emph{for the right reasons}.
+This is what keeps self-improvement training stable over more rounds.

-\paragraph{Contributions.} (1) We introduce \nsrsa{}, a neuro-symbolic framework for stabilizing recursive self-improvement through step-level symbolic verification.
-(2) We empirically demonstrate that \nsrsa{} performs substantially more selective filtering than outcome-only verification ($\sim$52\% vs.\ $\sim$78\% acceptance rate), removing solutions with correct answers but flawed reasoning.
-(3) We show that verification-based DPO preference pairs teach models to prefer sound reasoning over lucky answers.
-(4) We provide a complete, reproducible pipeline for iterative self-training with symbolic verification.
+\paragraph{Contributions.} (1) We introduce \vsi{}, a self-improvement training recipe that improves stability by filtering self-generated finetuning data on the quality of the \emph{reasoning}, not just the answer.
+(2) We show this acceptance rule is far more selective than outcome-only filtering ($\sim$52\% vs.\ $\sim$78\% of solutions kept), removing solutions that are right for the wrong reasons.
+(3) We show that the same checks yield DPO preference pairs that teach the model to prefer sound reasoning over lucky answers.
+(4) We provide a complete, reproducible pipeline for self-improvement training with automatic verification.